AS 92016 Clarification

 Collecting evidence

 The assessor is required to assess the range of movement strategies in a live performance, in an applied setting, for each student.
 These should match the movement strategies identified by each student.
-The characteristics should be included in the movement strategy on the live observation sheet, assessment schedule, or ongoing assessor commentary.
-This will provide evidence of the quality of the execution and the curriculum level.
+The movement strategy will provide evidence of the quality of the execution at the curriculum level on the live observation sheet, assessment schedule, or ongoing assessor commentary.

 The assessor’s live observation sheet could include dates and/or games to indicate when the demonstration took place.
 Evidence of the demonstration could include notes, symbols, video/voice recorded ongoing commentary, or a combination of these.